Devansh149/Pricing_section/README.md

 # Pricing_section

-A fully responsive pricing table to list the price of diiferent plans in a product.
+A fully responsive pricing table to list the price of diferent plans in a product.